MaxHoecker/checkers-app/docs/DesignDoc.md

 that has been provided to the team by the architect.

 The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
 Controllers are built using the Spark framework and View are built using the FreeMarker framework.
-The Application and Model tiers are built using plain-old Java objects (POJOs).
+The Application and com.webcheckers.Model tiers are built using plain-old Java objects (POJOs).

 Details of the components within these tiers are supplied below.